yukaia/clustered-postal-smtp/README.md

 ## Configuration

 First things first we'll want to get our database and rmq servers configured and ready to bring up.
+For the time being I'm choosing to run the `mariadb:lts` container and `rabbitmq:management`.

+You'll wan to rename `docker-compose.yml-db-rmq-sample` to `docker-compose.yml` and `.env_db_rmq` to `.env`.
+Don't touch the postal .env and docker-compose samples.

+Edit the .env file, define the IP address you want it to listen on, or you can use `0.0.0.0` to have it listen on all available addresses.

+Create your db and rqm usernames and passwords, I'd recommend leaving the RMQ VHOST set to postal unless you have a reason to change it.

 ----